 This will flush out any sediments that may have accumulated, provide good water turnover to maximize water quality, and help keep your unit in good working order.

 Point of Use or Home Water Filtration Units: Be vigilant in changing or cleaning any filters or media on your home units.
 Always follow the manufacturers instructions.
-Remember, the water is only as clean as the filter allows.
-Improperly maintained filters can deliver very poor quality water.
+Remember, maintained filters can deliver very poor quality water.